Learn to use technology to produce, package, transport, market, regulate the production, and finance food: you’ll do that here.

 • Earn real-world experience through a required internship or research project.
 Agribusiness students are also able to gain valuable hands-on experience in the classroom and at the many departmental facilities.

-What Can You Do with an Agriculture Industry Degree?
+What Can You Do with an Ag Degree in Agriculture Industry?

 Your education is just one piece to launching an extraordinary career.
 Once you’ve mastered the material, you still have to find the job you want, make the right connections, sell your knowledge and experience—and if all this is giving you anxiety, don’t panic.
 SEMO’s Career Services office is here to help you with the next step.
 They’ll provide the expertise and support you need, so you’re landing your dream job in no time.